RMLio/RMLStreamer/README.md

 ##### Streaming Tests

-The streming tests will have to be executed using the script stream-test.sh
+The streaming test cases will have to be checked using the script stream-test.sh

 ```
     bash stream-test.sh [option]